 Solution: There are two ways to use XL to validate your Ideal Cycle Times.
 The first is “quick and dirty” (exposing obvious problems) and the second is “slow and refined” (providing better accuracy).

 Problem: We want to start an initiative to reduce our cycle times, but before we do so we want to verify that we are losing significant productivity to cycle time loss.

 Strategy: Check if cycle time loss is one of your top five sources of lost manufacturing productivity.

 Solution: Use XL to view Top Losses for the most recent week or month (a long enough time period to provide representative information).
-If Speed Loss (a.k.a. cycle time loss) is one of the top five losses consider taking action.
+If Speed Loss (a.k.a. cycle time loss) is one of the top five losses, consider taking action.
 The higher Speed Loss appears in Top Losses the more important it is to take action.
-It may also be important to take action of Speed Loss is trending up (shown by a red Trend indicator).
+It may also be important to take action if Speed Loss is trending up (shown by a red Trend indicator).

 Problem: We need some practical ways to reduce cycle times.